 Miro is an online whiteboard designed to enable teams to work together whilst working remotely and which, when we coupled it with Zoom, helped us to host our very first interactive remote UX research session with the Advisors.

-The Expert Advisory Board took to the online environment like ducks to water, each with their own coloured arrow scooting around the board, dropping sticky notes of feedback or handwriting suggestions for app features.
+The Expert Advisory Board took to the online environment like ducks to water.
+Each with their own coloured arrow scooting around the board, dropping feedback notes or handwriting suggestions for app features.

-We asked them to watch videos of new avatar dance moves and vote on them, tell us what kind of environments they wanted to experience, and what sort of items they wanted to see in their avatars’ rooms.
+We showed them new avatar dance moves and asked them to vote on them.
+Then we asked what kind of environments they wanted, and what items they wanted to see in their avatars’ rooms.

-As always the team delivered, coming up with ideas that were important to them and that only a child could conjure up.
-They left us with a tonne of ideas and features, and a long development to-do list – which is exactly what we wanted.
+As always the team delivered, coming up with ideas important to them and that only a child could conjure up.
+They left us with a tonne of ideas and features, and a long development to-do list.
+Which is exactly what we wanted.

-As we wrapped up for the day our Expert Advisors, their parents and our team of facilitators all agreed that the workshop had been a great success.
+As we wrapped up the workshop, the Advisors, their parents and our team agreed it had been a great success.

-They say that necessity is the mother of invention, and so through the need to continue our UX research with the Expert Advisory Board, in a lockdown situation, we have now chosen to change the way we run our meetings in future.
+They say that necessity is the mother of invention.
+Through the need to continue our UX research with The Board in a lockdown situation, we have changed the way we run meetings.

-We are all in agreement that there’s no need to bring everyone in from around the country but instead we can have shorter, more frequent online get togethers which would be a win-win for all concerned.
+We are all in agreement that there’s no need to bring everyone in from around the country.
+Instead, we will host shorter, more frequent online get togethers which would be a win-win for all concerned.

-Xploro benefits from being able to test new ideas sooner and to garner feedback from the team more frequently, and they in turn get to be involved at the heart of the app’s development without having to trek cross country and give up a whole day of their weekend.
+Xploro benefits from being able to test new ideas sooner and to garner feedback from the team more frequently.
+And the team gets to be involved at the heart of the app’s development without having to trek cross-country and give up a whole day of their weekend.

-We’ve also discussed the possibility of having separate sessions for children and parents, focussing on what each wants to get out of Xploro, whether that’s the parents requiring more control of online security for their kids or the Expert Advisors wanting a room which looks like the inside of a spaceship.
+We’ve also discussed hosting separate sessions for children and parents, focussing on what each wants to get out of Xploro.
+Whether that’s parents requiring more control of online security or Expert Advisors wanting a room which looks like a spaceship.

-We’ll probably still have the odd face to face gathering, when we can, which will no doubt be more of a celebration and a thank you party than they have been in the past.
+We’ll probably still have the odd face-to-face gathering, when we can.
+But they’ll be more of a celebration and a thank you party than they have been in the past.